-Thank you to everyone working across paediatrics for your colossal and continuous hard work to support children and young people currently and during the past two years.
+Thank you to everyone working across paediatrics for your colossal and continuous hard work to support children and young people.

-We are in no doubt that we are set for a bumpy ride through to next spring, and as a College we are working with senior partners across the UK to amplify concerns from our members about the pressures so many of you are facing and to advocate for the needs of children, young people and their families.
+We are in no doubt that we are set for an extremely challenging and busy time through to next spring.
+The General Medical Council (GMC) has sent a letter to services across the UK in recognition of the tough environment that NHS staff are working in and expressing their thanks for all you have done and continue to do for patients, the public, and all those receiving care.
+As a College, we are working with senior partners across the UK to amplify concerns from our members about the pressures so many of you are facing, and to advocate for the needs of children, young people and their families.

 Our calls to Governments are of course national by nature and overarching across paediatrics.
-We fully recognise that every country across the UK, the different health boards and trusts, the paediatric and emergency departments will be seeing patients presenting with a variety of concerns and potential complexities.
+We fully recognise that in every country across the UK, paediatric wards and emergency departments in trusts and health boards will be seeing patients presenting with a variety of concerns and potential complexities.
 We appreciate you will know far more about your own local situation and therefore, we know in parallel to our national advocacy you may wish to raise concerns on the ground that reflect your local environment.

 The information presented here is designed to support you in discussions with your trust, health board or local system representatives.